 One common issue is that the air conditioner is not cooling enough.
 Assuming it’s not simply due to a dirty air filter, this could occur because the unit is too old, or there is a problem that needs repair.

 Another common issue is that the air conditioner is leaking water.
 This could be because of a clogged drain line, a cracked pan, or a damaged condensate pump.

 Lastly, some people find that their air conditioner makes strange noises.
 This could be due to a loose belt, a build-up of debris in the unit, or worn-out bearings.
 If you are experiencing any of these issues with your air conditioner, it is best to call a professional for help.

 Find Exactly What You Need with Us

-With our model comparison system, you can easily compare furnaces or air conditioners side by side.
-We provide information on each model including its price range and overall operating cost so that shoppers are confident in their decision before purchasing a new product for home use.
-This makes it easy to compare products without scouring fine print.
+With our model comparison system, you can easily compare furnaces and air conditioners side by side.
+We provide information on each model, including its price range and overall operating cost, so that you can be confident in your decision before purchasing a new product for home use.
+This makes it easy to compare products without scouring the fine print.